Maintenance Mechatronics Curriculum

 In September 2009, AMTEC was awarded a five-year $5.5 million NSF grant and became a National Center of Excellence for Automotive Manufacturing and one of the current 39 centers of NSF’s Advanced Technological Education Program.

-The official general maintenance mechatronics curriculum, that currently has 12 core courses with 62 modules, along with an in-depth, corresponding assessment that measures skills and aptitudes on numerous levels, was created through an unprecedented partnership between competitive community colleges and automotive manufacturers [see “How Community Colleges and Automotive Industry Partners Collaborated to Create a Mutually Beneficial Curriculum and Assessment”].
+The official general maintenance mechatronics curriculum, that currently has 12 core courses with 62 modules, along with an in-depth, corresponding assessment that measures skills and aptitudes on numerous levels, was created through an unprecedented partnership between competitive community colleges and automotive manufacturers.
 It is currently in its final design and implementation phase and estimated to be made available in May of this year to all AMTEC partners in a flexible hybrid teaching and learning modality.
 However, many AMTEC partners have already aligned their current automotive technician training programs to the new curriculum.

 Bluegrass Community and Technical College and Toyota Internship Program